Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/Further_Applications/Limitations.md

 ## Relative humidity

-The relative humidity varies greatly across wet and dry seasons in Tanzania, averaging at around 70% for the wet season.
+The relative humidity varies  across wet and dry seasons in Tanzania, with most months over 70% for the wet season.
 While we are able to demonstrate its cooling effectiveness in lower relative humidities, the real-life impacts of the increase in humidity is not well understood, especially the evaporative cooling performances is known to drop signifiantly at around 70% relative humidity.
 Therefore, it is recommended that further tests to be conducted in environments that simulate the conditions of wet seasons for proof-of-concept.

 <img width="573" src="https://raw.githubusercontent.com/Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/refs/heads/main/finalassets/Mean-monthly-climatic-condition-for-Dar-es-Salaam.png">